bskim/aws_cicd_codequality_workshop_codeguru/content/introduction/CodeGuru/_index.en.md

 CodeGuru's service is composed of two types.

-### 1. CodeGuru Reviewer that provides Automated CodeReviwe
+### 1. CodeGuru Reviewer that provides Automated CodeReview
   Amazon CodeGuru Reviewer finds issues in your code and recommends how to remediate them.

   ![codegurureviewer](/images/git-pr-codereviewer.png)